Private Percy Jackson Mythology Trip for Families 5 days

 Epidaurus has been declared a UNESCO World Heritage Site.
 It used to be the most popular healing center of ancient times and is considered the first hospital in the world.
 Together with your specialized family guide, you will visit the Ancient Theatre, the Temples of Artemis and Asclepios, as well as other ancient monuments, sports and hospital facilities.

 The Ancient Theatre of Epidaurus is the best-preserved ancient theatre in Greece, and it is world-famous for its acoustics.
-Test the sound of the place by climbing up the highest stone stairs at the top of the theatre and drop a coin.
-It is said that the acoustics of the theatre allow for a coin to be heard from the highest seat!
+Test the sound of the place by climbing up the highest stone stairs at the top of the theatre and dropping a coin.
+It is said that the acoustics of the theatre allows for a coin to be heard from the highest seat!

 After Epidaurus, we will take you to the beautiful town of Nafplion where you will stay overnight.
 Nafplion used to be the first capital of Greece.
 Our guide will take you on a one-hour walking tour and will show you some hidden gems, the main attractions, and also take you to where the best ice cream in town is sold!
 She will also make suggestions for the best local taverns.